TeamFAPS/PSVita-RE-tools/README.md

 * Credits: xerpi for base code used, TheFlow for db.yml parsing

-ELF-builder – by @CelesteBlue-dev
+PSVita-ELF-builder – by @CelesteBlue-dev
 ---
 A PC tool that rebuilds ELF from decrypted modules' segments.
-To be used after using zecoxao's vitadump or vDump.
+To be used after using vitaDecrypt or vDump.

-* Credits: zecoxao for the tutorial
+* Credits: zecoxao for the tutorial (how to rebuild ELF from decrypted segments and original SELF)

 vDump
 ---